mare-imbrium/umbra/README.md

 ### Table

-Table uses `Tabular` as it's data model, and maintains column header and column data information.
-Thus, it is is column-aware.
+Table uses `Tabular` as its data model, and maintains column header and column data information.
+Thus, it is column-aware.

 ```ruby
   table = Table.new(columns: ['a', 'b'], data: [[1, 2], [3, 4], [5,6]])